-Once you have aligned your potential customers along a "purchase readiness gradient," decide where to make cut-offs and group them into at least three categories; your categories will probably range from customers that are ready to hire you on, to clients that might need a gentle nudge to buy.
+Once you have aligned your potential customers along a "purchase readiness gradient," decide where to make cut-offs and group them into two or three categories.
+Your categories will probably range from customers who are ready to hire you to clients who might need a gentle nudge to buy.

 Create Content Your Audience Needs

 As part of your content marketing plan, your emails need to offer a ready-made solution or a click-through to a blog that explains a more extensive one — or to information your customer cannot go without.

 For example, you could send out an email to people in a section of the city where you manage properties that there is a festival on a specific day and that parking will be restricted throughout your neighborhood to accommodate the route.